auth0/Auth0.swift/README.md

 ### Logging

-To enable Auth0.swift to log HTTP request and OAuth2 flow for debugging you can call the following method in either `WebAuth`, `Authentication` or `Users` object:
+To enable Auth0.swift to log HTTP requests and OAuth2 flows for debugging call the following method in the `WebAuth`, `Authentication` or `Users` object:

 ```swift
 var auth0 = Auth0.authentication()
 auth0.logging(enabled: true)
 ```

-Then for a OAuth2 authentication you'll see something similar to the following:
+For an OAuth2 authentication you'll see something similar to the following:

 ```
 Safari: https://samples.auth0.com/authorize?.....